(To John Lane)

 In that good harbour gray sails are homing.

-We are busy working to bring Nora Hopper Chesson's "Gray Sails" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Nora Hopper Chesson's "Gray Sails" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Gray Sails" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.